alkitony/theColorGame/README.md

 The goal of this exercise is to gain understanding and practice using the DOM and Javascript.
 The HTML and CSS is not complexed

-**Highlights:**
+## Coding Highlights

-This is my first javascript built from scratch.
+1. This is my first javascript built from scratch.
 100% of the functionality and 80% of the styling was completed prior to doing the code-along exercise.
 I did review the solution for the transition animation and responsive capablities.
-All logic and workflow is orignal.
+2. All logic and workflow is orignal.
 Additionaly, I added the hover and unhover capablities of the color choices
-The infile documentation, shown in the javascript file, demostrates my style in documentation.
+3. The infile documentation, shown in the javascript file, demostrates my style in documentation.
 It is important in code documentation to reduce trouble shooting time and make it easier to modify.